Sanjay-dev22/smart-expense-tracker/README.md

 Preview receipts in modal or new tab

-✅ Outcome: Professional features for financial users
+✅ Outcome: Professional features for financial users-

 🔁 Phase 5: Recurring & Reminders
 📅 Week 5: Automation and daily usability